kanidm/kanidm/designs/access_profiles_and_security.rst

 Create Requirements
 -------------------

-A create profile defines a filtering limit on what content can be created and it's requirements.
+A create profile defines a filtering limit on what content can be created and its requirements.

 A create profile defines a limit on what attributes can be created in addition to the filtering requirements.